A-sleh/Student-Institute-Management/Front-End/README.md

 Day 4 :
     - [X] fix re-render classes when delete any of class
     - [X] ensure re-render the class componenet when update it

+Day 5 :
+    -[X] build concept the Move Studnets To Another Class Day 6 :
+    -[X] show a error message when delete the subject which has a teacher who use it -[X] fix the bug : when remove student from a class the message of notification are wrong